zlt0518/APS1050-2025F-Petshop-Project/README.md

 APS1050F: Blockchain Technologies and Cryptocurrencies 2025 Fall Project at the University of Toronto The repository contains all the source code and documentations for Course Project written by 4 students

+**Please follow the academic integrity at the University of Toronto.**

 ## Introduction
-Our DApp is an enhanced version of the classic Pet Shop DApp (Pete's Pet Shop) decentralized application, built on Ethereum using Solidity, Web3.js, and a fully on-chain smart contract architecture.
+Our DApp is an enhanced version of the classic Pet Shop DApp ([Pete's Pet Shop](https://archive.trufflesuite.com/guides/pet-shop/)) decentralized application, built on Ethereum using Solidity, Web3.js, and a fully on-chain smart contract architecture.
 It allows users to view, adopt, and interact with pets while ensuring transparency, immutability, and trust through blockchain technology.
 For our DApp, **7 features have been implemented to compromise the team size of 4 people after discussion with instructors**.
 All 7 features enrich both the front-end user experience and the back-end smart contract logic, making the DApp more interactive and intuitive.
 These improvements create a more dynamic, user-driven, and functional platform for decentralized pet adoption.

 ## Required package and Versioning
 | Package             | Version         |